blockfrost/blockfrost-for-slack/README.md

 #### Initialize Your Slack App

 Head over to [https://api.slack.com/apps] to create a new Slack app.
 During this process, you'll need to configure the app settings as required by Blockfrost for Slack.

+TODO

+To listen for events happening in a Slack workspace (like when a message is posted) we'll use the Events API.

+We need to subscribe to following events types

+- `message.channels` - listens for messages in public channels that the app is added to
+- `message.groups` - listens for messages in private channels that the app is added to

 #### App Deployment